manolo/gwt-polymer-todo-list/docs/elements-applogic.md

 ## Summary

-In this chapter we learnt:
+In this chapter we have learnt:

-1. How to add more widgets to our Application.
+1. How to add more element based `UiBinder` widgets to our Application.
 2. Add events handlers to Elements.
 3. Usage of advanced Polymer components like dialog and buttons.
-4. How to use a very basic Data Model in GWT.
+4. How to deal with a very basic Data Model in GWT.